To Post, Send To Moneysal@comcast.net. View "MORE" Tab For Information

 federal estate tax purposes.
 Simultaneous deaths may cause jointly owned

-property to pass to persons other than those to whom you intended it to go.
+to persons other than those to whom you intended it to go.

 Jointly held property limits the possibility of distributions to